BlindfoldedSurgery/terraform-repo-module/README.md

 # terraform-repo-module

 A Terraform module allowing us to administer GitHub repositories.
-Usage for externals not recommended.
+Usage not recommended for externals.